DezziDez/Potentulus/src/site/notes/Skills and Talents/Ability Skills/Insightful.md

 ---

 Rank 1
-	- Whenever you make an Ability Check using intellect, you may choose to use insight instead, (unless it is an intellect+intellect ability check, then you can only change the check to intellect+insight), though you may end up with a different outcome.
+	- Whenever you make an Ability Check using intellect, you may choose to use insight instead, (unless it is an intellect+intellect ability check, then you can only change the check to intellect+insight), though you may end up with a different outcome than expected.
 Rank 2
 	-